 Viral Launch Amazon FBA Calculator

 Viral Launch is a popular provider of tools and services to Amazon sellers.
 While most of its products are available for a fee (but not the Amazon FBA Calculator), you can still get one for free.
 To get precise estimates of your margins or profits, all you need to do is to insert an ASIN, product link, and the landed cost, if applicable.

 - This calculator gives you realistic estimates of all fees that you can expect

-- This tool is ideal to get an idea of FBA fees, upfront investment required for new sellers and how much they will cost.
+- This tool is ideal to get an idea of FBA fees, the upfront investment required for new sellers, and how much they will cost.

 - Viral Launch’s Market Intelligence tools and Product Research tools are complementary to Viral Launch